-SEO is an essential marketing technique that is focused on bringing organic, non-paid traffic to your website by using high quality content to get to the top of a search engine results page.
+SEO is an essential marketing technique that is focused on bringing organic, non-paid traffic to your website by using high quality content to get you to the top of search engine results pages.

 Reaping the benefits of your SEO labor may be a bit of a slow process at first, but once you’ve managed to achieve some results, your success will build upon itself.

-SEO stands for Search Engine Optimization and is a marketing technique focused on optimizing your website to get it to rank as the number one result on search engine results pages.
+SEO stands for Search Engine Optimization and is a marketing technique focused on optimizing your website to get it to rank as one of the top results on search engine results pages.
 Through a number of tactics and tools, you can organize your website in a way that search engines understand and choose to show to their users.

 Think of SEO as both an art and a science.
 It combines the creativity and ability to create high-quality, engaging content that users value, with a strong understanding of analytics and of your prospective customers.

 It's important to remember that SEO is only focused on organic ranking.
-You can not pay to rank higher with SEO.
-The only way to rank higher on SEO is to ensure you're satisfying the search engine’s requirements.
+You cannot pay to rank higher with SEO.
+The only way to rank higher with SEO is to ensure you're satisfying the search engine’s requirements.

-A strong SEO strategy can bring a number of different benefits to your business’s online presence and to your marketing strategy overall.
+A strong SEO strategy can have a number of different benefits for your business’s online presence and your overall marketing strategy.
 These benefits can include the following: